-The idea behind a password manager is simple.
-Rather than use the same easy to guess code over and over again, or have to remember multiple logins for all the sites we visit online, let a manager do it for you.
+Rather than use the same easy to guess code over and over again, or have to remember multiple logins for all the sites you visit online, let a manager do it for you.
 If you’re using the same password for every site you need one of these apps.
 It isn’t a question of if you’ll get hacked, it’s when.

-In 2017 cybersecurity should be a top priority.
-Which means weak passwords or using the same one over and over again won’t cut it anymore.
+In 2019 cybersecurity should be a top priority.
+Using typical weak passwords (like only numbers) or using the same one over and over again won’t cut it anymore.
 If hackers gain access to one account, they can essentially take over everything you do.
-Research from 2016 shows millions still use things like “password” as their password.
-Not to mention its the same one for every site.
-In fact, “123456” was the most-used password in 2016.
-That’s terrible.
+Research from a 2019 study shows “123456” or “password” are still the most popular passwords millions of people use.
+That’s terrible and downright ridiculous.

 Best Password Managers for Android

-The Android app 1Password will generate a password, remember it for you, and even works on a computer.
-We used the generator to get “d:t\p,?B2=KV>[r%” which as you can see would be extremely hard for hackers to figure out.
-Let alone us trying to remember it and type it in daily.
+Password managers like 1Password will generate a unique code and remember it for you.
+We used the generator to get “d:t\p,?B2=KV>[r%” as a password option, which as you can see, would be extremely hard for hackers to figure out.
+I can’t remember that, but the app can.

-You don’t have to remember a confusing password either, so it can be extremely long and strong.
-These apps do all the hard work.
-Most from our list below have excellent features for free users, or are even more powerful for a small fee.
-At this point we’d go as far as to say you can’t afford not to use one.
+You don’t have to remember a confusing password either, so it can be extremely long and very secure.
+You put all your passwords into one place, then secure them behind the app.
+Most from our list below have excellent features for free users or are even more powerful for a small fee.
+And while some cost more than a few dollars, they’re extremely helpful.
+And honestly, these days can you really afford not to use one?
+Think about it.

 At the end of the day use a password manager for Android to create multiple strong passwords for everything you do.
 Then lock that all behind one more super password for the app.
 Enable two-factor authentication, or access them all with a fingerprint.
 It’s that easy.
-Without further delay, here are the best password managers for Android.
+Try some of our favorites today.